 integrity of tablespace files after power outages but can also

 be used after file copies.
-Because checksum mismatches will
+Because checksum mismatches cause

-running server, it can be preferable to use this tool rather
+server, it may be preferable to use this tool rather than

-than waiting for a server in production usage to encounter the
+waiting for an in-production server to encounter the damaged

 If checksum mismatches are found, you would normally restore the tablespace from backup or start the server and attempt to use mysqldump to make a backup of the tables within the tablespace.